-A metalworking process for applied for decorative purposes to the surface of armour plates.
+A metalworking process for applied for decorative purposes to the surface of armor plates.
 Often used in conjunction with blueing, gilding, etc.

-Supplementary armour pieces which could be added to, or exchanged with, those comprising a harness in order to customize said harness for particular applications, ie. jousting, fighting at the barrier, etc.
+Supplementary armor pieces which could be added to, or exchanged with, those comprising a harness in order to customize said harness for particular applications, ie. jousting, fighting at the barrier, etc.

 Projection from an elbow or knee cop designed to prevent a blow from wrapping around and landing in the joint.

 armor, usually composed of horizontal lames, attached to the bottom edge of a breastplate to protect the abdomen.